TheCountt/Terraform/README.md

   }
 }
 ```
-5. Do a `terraform init` to initialize the new backend
+5. Run a `terraform init` to initialize the new backend

     This will initialize our new backend after confirming by typing `yes`